Traffic Ticket Lawyer in Tampa

 - At 20 to 29 mph over the limit, the fine is $279.

 If you are ticketed for speeding at 30 mph or more over the posted limit, you will face a mandatory court appearance.
 However, an attorney may be able to help you avoid this hearing.
+This level of speeding can also result in other violations, such as careless or reckless driving.

 Tampa criminal justice attorney Patrick B. Courtney has more than 24 years of legal experience.
 He protects his clients’ legal rights and effectively fights traffic tickets on their behalf — at reasonable rates that anyone can afford.